DhruvAthaide/Android_WebRTC_Spyware/README.md

 - ⚡ **Ultra-Low Latency**: Optimized for real-time performance
 - 🔄 **Auto-Reconnection**: Intelligent connection recovery

+### ⚙️ **Dynamic Signaling Server (IP/Port) Configuration**
+- ✍️ **hange IP/Port at runtime** from the app’s Streaming Settings page.
+The current server URL is stored in SharedPreferences.
+- 🧭 **Invisible Settings Button**: The settings button in the top-right corner is intentionally invisible but clickable.
+Tap the top-right area to open Streaming Settings.
+- 🌐 **No ```network_security_config.xml``` required**: The app allows cleartext globally (debug/dev friendly).
+You do not need to list every IP or edit an XML.

 ### 💻 **Interactive Web Dashboard**
 - 📊 **Real-time Status Updates**: Live connection and streaming status
 - 🎮 **Responsive Interface**: Works seamlessly across all modern browsers